 OverviewWelcome to the JBL and congratulations on being hired!
 You are now the general manager for a storied basketball franchise in one of the internet’s longest running fantasy basketball leagues.

 JBL was established in 1991 and is currently in its 34th season.
 The JBL uses fantasy players generated by the customised simulator created for the league, called simply ‘JBL Simulator’ (currently on version 12).

 This guide is an introduction to the league for new GMs in the league and is only intended to be an overview.
 It should be read in conjunction with the About page and the Rules.

-I’m lost — what do I do first?Reading this guide is a great start!
+I’m new to the league — what do I do first?Reading this guide and the FAQ is a great start!